 Major Gifts Are Transformational, not Transactional

-One of Hartsook’s fundraising tenets, coined by its founder Bob Hartsook, is: “No one wants to give money away, but donors do want to make a positive difference in the lives of others or in the life of their community.”
+One of Hartsook’s fundraising tenets is: “No one wants to give money away, but donors do want to make a positive difference in the lives of others or in the life of their community.”
 A donor’s philanthropy is not a transaction that ends with the gift.
 It is a transformational act that marks the beginning of an ongoing relationship.

 It takes time to cultivate the donor relationship prior to soliciting a major gift, but relationship-building doesn’t end once the gift has been given.
 A gift should only deepen the relationship.
 Continued communication and appreciation are not only essential, but they open the door for future giving opportunities, including legacy gifts.
 Here are a few tips for cultivating donor prospects and deepening donor relationships:

 You should have individual strategies for each prospective donor and existing major gift donor.
 No two people are the same, so the relationships should not be cultivated and appreciated in the same way.
 Create a plan based on and tailored to a particular donor’s interests and values.

 If you are asking for a gift every time you meet with donors, there is a good chance they will start to feel used or, at least, disenchanted.
 Talk with them often about the mission – not just the money.
 Remind them of the impact their gifts are making.
 Set up personal visits with donors several times a year.
 These don’t need to be long visits, just meaningful ones.
 Ask them about their areas of interest – and then really listen.

 Illustrate the impact

 Donors want to see – not just hear about – the impact their gifts are making.
 Send them success stories that include pictures of people and projects.
 Invite them to tour your facility.
 Have clients and board members send personal, handwritten thank you notes.
 Be creative in demonstrating your organization’s tangible outcomes and your appreciation.